anandrajsingh/anandrajsingh.github.io/_posts/2024-7-23-Kubernetes-Object-Model.md

 - **kubectl run nginx-pod --image=nginx:1.22.1 --port=80 \
 --dry-run=client -o yaml > nginx.yaml**
 Generates a definition manifest in YAML.
 It is a multiline command

+**Labels**
+Labels are key-value pairs attached to Kubernetes objects such as Pods, Replicasets, Nodes, Namespaces, and Persistent Volumes.
+Labels are used to organize and select a subset of objects, based on the requirements in place.

+**Label Selectors**
+Controllers and Services, use label Selectors to select a subset of object.
+Kubernetes supports two types of Selectors:

+- **Equality-Based Selectors**
+allow filtering of objects based on Label Keys and Values.
+Matching is using =, == (equals, used interchangeably), or != (not equals) operators.
+- **Set-Based Selectors**
+allow filtering of object based on a set of values.
+We can use **in, notin** operators for values, and **exist/does not exist** operator for label keys.